I know you've got a lot going on, but I just had to drop in and say thanks. So much about you has made me unbelievably happy lately.

 Way more cool than I can do justice to.

+It's almost autumn here.
 Almost Bluegrass.
 My personal calendar has been set to "Bluegrass" for just about 30 years.

-however, probably the most underpaid Cheerleader ever (IN THE HISTORY OF TIME!)
+Just for the record: I suck as guitarists go, and I'm A-OK with that, I will readily admit it and I'm sorry.
+I am, however, probably the most underpaid Cheerleader ever (IN THE HISTORY OF TIME!)
 (That gross exaggeration tossed in for my kids: To keep it fresh.)
 I know a million songs and I can fake my way through about another million (IF I haven't indulged in fruity girl drinks prior to playing).

 That alone does not a good guitar player make.

-that being said yada yada yada.
+All things being equal and that being said yada yada yada.
 Who'd a thunk it?
 It's the coolest place I've ever been in my life and it's, like, a half hour outta Ta-town. yea.

 Not Germany or France or Ireland or Scotland.
 Nope Kansas.